comkieffer/terrapin/readme.md

 Check out the scripts section to see what you can do with the API, check out the API documentation to learn how to use it.

+##  Using require

+Instead of using os.LoadAPI to load APIs I implemented a require function.
+This makes APIs more elegant since they can have some internal functions not available to the end user.

 ## The Automatic checkin Functionality.

 One of the more unusual features of Terrapin is the checkin functionality.
 The